 Storage & Reheating

-- Sriracha Mayo: Store in a sealed container for up to 5–7 days.
-Give it a quick stir before using.
+- Store the sriracha mayo: Refrigerate in a sealed container for up to 1 week.
+Give it a quick stir before serving.

 You Asked, I Answered

-Can I make this Pork Bánh Mì gluten-free?
+Can I make Pork Bánh Mì ahead of time?

 Why isn’t there pâté in this recipe?